 This could be a fantastic starter for all young beginners.
 The episodes are brief, and the story is very light-hearted as it is a comic cartoon for children.

-The language and conversations are elementary and mundane.
-Thus, it makes it the top TV show to learn Japanese from on this list.
+The language and conversations are elementary and mundane, making it the top TV show for learning Japanese.

 2. Why Did You Come to Japan?
 (YOUは何しに日本へ?) — 2013

 “Why did YOU come to Japan?” is an interview show popular on television in Japan.
-Osamu Shitara and Yuki Himura host the show, a celebrated pair of comedians.
+Osamu Shitara and Yuki Himura hosted the show as a celebrated pair of comedians.

 It follows foreigners who come to the airport and follow them through their activities and adventures as they travel and explore the country.